-PURE AND AGRICULTURAL CHEMISTRY.
+DEPARTMENT OF PURE AND AGRICULTURAL CHEMISTRY.

-PROF. WITHERS
+PROF. WITHERS.

-This department occupies all the north-east wing of the first floor of the Agricultural Building, which consists of five rooms, as follows: General Laboratory, Lecture Room, Store Room, Private Laboratory, and Office.
+This department occupies all the north-east wing of the first floor of the Main Building, and consists of five rooms, as follows: General Laboratory, Lecture Room, Store Room, Private Laboratory, and Office.

-The Chemical Laboratory is 37 by 19 feet, is well lighted, is supplied with fume closets, evaporating baths, drying chamber, blast lamp, and extra stone-covered tables, and has accommodations for fifty-six students, twenty-eight of whom may work simultaneously.
+The Chemical Laboratory is 37 by 19 feet and is well lighted.
+It is supplied with fume closets, evaporating baths, drying chamber, blast lamp, and extra stone-covered tables, and has accommodations for fifty-six students, twenty-eight of whom may work simultaneously.
 The analytical tables are of yellow heart-pine with oak tops.
 Each student is provided with one large and two small drawers and one cupboard for keeping apparatus, and has three feet of working space.
-Each working space is provided with gas, water, a sink and shelves for reagents.
+Each working space is provided with gas, water, a sink and shelves supplied with re-agents.